Sep 29, 2015

 Level Three – Pre Functional Testing & Start Up

-The pre functional check and startup of commissioned system is the responsibly of the installing contractor and manufacturer authorized technician.
-Project specific PFT checklists will be prepared by INAP and the Cx agent and distributed to the installing contractors.
+The pre functional check and startup of the commissioned system is the responsibility of the installing contractor and manufacturer-authorized technician.
+Project specific PFT checklists will be prepared by HorizonIQ and the Cx agent and distributed to the installing contractors.

 Level Four – Functional Performance Testing